On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Introduction

 The main contributions of this work can be presented as:

-\begin{enumerate} \item A novel three-phase social-welfare maximization framework is introduced, which incorporates cost-based penalties for nodal voltage unbalance in place of rigid code-based limits, while maintaining the persistence of appropriate economic signals. \item Intuitive expressions for DLMP are derived, enabling a clear separation of energy, loss, congestion, and, for the first time, voltage unbalance components. \end{enumerate}
+\begin{enumerate} \item A novel three-phase social-welfare maximization framework is introduced, which incorporates cost-based penalties for nodal voltage unbalance in place of rigid code-based limits, while maintaining the persistence of appropriate economic signals. \item Intuitive expressions for DLMP are derived, enabling a clear separation of energy, loss, congestion, and, for the first time, voltage unbalance components. \item Voltage unbalance effects are embedded into DLMPs via exact penalty terms, producing clear marginal cost signals that reflect power quality degradation and support economically efficient operational and planning decisions. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:2-A} presents the mathematical model and the decomposition of DLMPs.
 Section~\ref{math_math} discusses the voltage unbalance components in DLMPs.
 Section~\ref{sec:test} provides the case studies and analysis.
 Finally, Section~\ref{sec:conclusion} concludes the paper.